deepsearch-ai/deepsearch/README.md

 # Pytorch issues
 1. Install pytorch via pip causes issues for Mac M1/M2 machines.
 For such cases, you might have to install pytorch via conda.
 Please refer https://www.geeksforgeeks.org/how-to-install-pytorch-on-macos/

+# Triton Issues
+1. Installing triton can be tricky with Mac M1
 ## Citation
 If you utilize this repository, please consider citing it with: